 - Rich fellowship with other brothers and sisters in Christ

 - Optional dinner and discussion Wednesday evening at Hampton Inn Spring Hill (dinner cost not covered as part of tour)

-After the tour, Bill Potter will speaking at the Teach Them Diligently Homeschool Convention at the Opryland Hotel in Nashville March 28-30.
+After the tour, Bill Potter will speaking at the Teach Them Diligently Homeschool Convention at the Opryland Hotel in Nashville, February 27-29 .
 Separate registration required.
-Stop by our booth #TBA and register to win a complimentary registration on a future Landmark Events history tour!
+Stop by our booth in the exhibit hall to register to win a complimentary registration on a future Landmark Events history tour!

 Spring Hill was the prelude to the Battle of Franklin.
 On the night of November 28, 1864, General John Bell Hood’s Army of Tennessee marched toward Spring Hill to get astride Major General John M. Schofield’s Union army’s life line.
 November 29, during the night, the bulk of Schofield’s command passed from Columbia through Spring Hill to Franklin, right past the sleeping Confederate army.
 This was, perhaps, Hood’s best chance to isolate and defeat the Union army.